19 Tips for Having a Positive Cesarean Birth Experience

 After Your C-Section

-If possible, ask your doctor to keep your baby with you immediately after your baby is born during the repair.
+If possible, ask your doctor to keep your baby with you immediately after they’re born during the repair.
 It’s best if baby can stay with you in the operating room, go with you to your recovery room, and go with you to your postpartum room.
-When women are separated from their babies and partner, they become upset, anxious, worried, and unsatisfied with their birth experience.
-If your baby and husband must go to the NICU, have someone stay with you to keep you company and keep you calm.
+In my experience, when women are separated from their babies and partner, they become upset, anxious, worried, and unsatisfied with their birth experience.
+If your baby and partner must go to the neonatal intensive care unit (NICU), have someone stay with you to keep you company and keep you calm.

-The medication(s) used to keep you numb during your c-section can block the rush of oxytocin, the “love hormone” that women usually experience after vaginal birth.
-This is why immediate skin-to-skin contact and breastfeeding are essential with a cesarean birth.
-However, breastfeeding can be challenging right after cesarean surgery.
-Ask your doula or one of the nurses with breastfeeding knowledge/experience if she can help you find ways to stay comfortable while getting a good latch.
+The medication(s) used to keep you numb during your C-section can block the rush of oxytocin, the “love hormone” that women usually experience after vaginal birth.2,13,15 This is why immediate skin-to-skin contact and breastfeeding are essential with a cesarean birth.16 However, breastfeeding can be challenging right after cesarean surgery.15 Ask your doula or one of the nurses with breastfeeding knowledge/experience if they can help you find ways to stay comfortable while getting a good latch.

-After giving birth, all mothers should have (especially mothers that had c-sections) extra support and help at home.
-You just had major abdominal surgery.
-Now you need to heal and recover while having the demands of caring for a newborn.
-You also aren’t allowed to lift anything heavier than your baby, not allowed to walk up flights of stairs or drive a car.
-These are reasons why you need extra help!
-Whether it’s your family, friends, partner, or a trained postpartum doula, having an extra set of hands to help you take care of yourself, help with the baby, and help around the house is the best gift of all.
+After giving birth, all mothers (especially mothers who had C-sections) should have extra support and help at home.
+You just had major abdominal surgery!10 Now, you’re supposed to heal and recover while handling the demands of caring for a newborn.
+You also aren’t allowed to lift anything heavier than your baby, walk up flights of stairs, or drive a car.11,12 These are reasons why you need extra help!
+Whether it’s your family, some friends, your partner, or a trained postpartum doula, having an extra set of hands to help you take care of yourself, help with the baby, and help around the house is the best gift of all.

-I hope these tips help you have the best cesarean birth experience possible.
-I want all women to be able to look back at their births, whether c-section or vaginal, and be truly happy and satisfied with their babies’ births.
+I hope these tips help you have the best cesarean birth experience possible!
+I want all women to be able to look back at their babies’ births, whether C-section or vaginal, and be truly happy and satisfied with them.
 If you have any other tips, please share them with us!
 Happy birthing, mamas!

 Share